JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 ## Machine Learning Like You're 5

+*There's a class on [coursera.org](coursera.org/course/ml) covering much, if not all, of the syllabus of CS361.
+It is highly recommended that you go through the content of that course too since Prof. Andrew Ng is basically God.

 # General Principle
 > Machine Learning is the science of getting computers to act without being
 > explicitly programmed.